NIB-223/meet/README.md

  ## Scenario 1: When a user hasn't specified a number, 32 is the default number
  - Given: user is on app
- - When: user sees elements
+ - When: user sees elements and hasn't typed in a number
  - Then: user sees 32 elements by default

  ## Scenario 2: User can change the number of events the way they want to see
  - Given: user is on app
  - When: user specifies the number of events they want to see
- - ThenL the user sees the specified number of events
+ - Then: the user sees the specified number of events they want to see